Common names: Chinese brown pepper, anise pepper, fagara; fasa kwari – Hausa; ukor – Igbo; orin-ata- Yoruba.

 Infuse root in red wine for 48 hours.
 Take 60 mls 2X daily.

 Throughout West Africa, this herb is an important component in traditional treatment for sickle cell anemia, elevated blood pressures, weak erection, snake bites, urogenital and heart problems.
-Fagarais also used in the treatment of various other ailments including liver disorder, hernia, hepatitis, urinary tract infections, worm infestation, whooping cough, constant headaches, edema, gonorrhea, paralysis, tuberculosis, migraine, neuralgia and herpes simplex virus.
+Fagara is also used in the treatment of various other ailments including liver disorder, hernia, hepatitis, urinary tract infections, worm infestation, whooping cough, constant headaches, edema, gonorrhoea, paralysis, tuberculosis, migraine, neuralgia and herpes simplex virus.